2023 Best Value Communication & Journalism Master's Degree Schools in Georgia

 Savannah College of Art and Design did quite well in this year’s ranking of the best places for communication and journalism students to get a master’s degree.
 It came in at #7 on the list.
 SCAD is a fairly large private not-for-profit school located in the medium-sized city of Savannah.

-The average tuition and fees for an in-state graduate student at SCAD are $39,740 a year.
+In-state tuition fees for graduate students at SCAD are $39,740 per year.

 Request InformationBest Value Communication & Journalism Colleges in the Southeast Region